adieunix/wiihacks-wiki/wiki/rules/rules.md

 ---
 title: Wiki -> Rules
 description: The rules of r/WiiHacks
-redirect_from: "/rules.md"
+redirect_from: "/rules/rules.md"
 ---

 # Rules for r/WiiHacks Users

   Any rule violation can result in your post being removed, or you being banned depending on the context of the violation.
 Continually violating a rule will get you banned.
 If you have questions regarding the rules or bans, please feel free to message the moderators via modmail.

+  Posting Guidelines can be found [here](./posting.md).

 1. Be Civil